Psychotherapy Training and Accreditation

 Tim believes that by gaining a deeper understanding of the interaction between one’s thoughts, feelings and behaviours a client can regain a sense of control in their life.
 Learn new ways to cope with life’s difficulties.
 Break the self-perpetuating cycles of thought and behaviour which trap us in these difficulties and connect with what will help them flourish in the future.
 Each one of us are on our own personal life journey, a journey where self-awareness can allow us to live a happier and more fulfilled life.

-Tim has experience of working with men and women from all age groups on a broad range of issues such as Anxiety, Depression, Low Self-Esteem, Relationship Issues, Life-Cycle Change, Loss and Bereavement, Work-Related Issues, Family Issues, Assertiveness, Body Image, Anger Management, Resilience, Sexual Abuse and Obsessive-Compulsive Disorder.
+Tim has experience of working with men and women from all age groups on a broad range of issues such as Anxiety, Depression, Low Self-Esteem, Relationship Issues, Life-Cycle Change, Loss and Bereavement, Work-Related Issues, Sexual Identity, Family Issues, Assertiveness, Body Image, Anger Management, Resilience, Sexual Abuse, Domestic Abuse, Physical Abuse, Trauma and Obsessive-Compulsive Disorder.
 He has a particular interest in how we manage stress/anxiety in our lives.
 Whilst we all face challenges some people seem to cope better than others.
 In his work with clients Tim focuses on learning new ways of managing our stress and fostering resilience when things inevitably do not work out exactly as we had envisaged.

-His work with the Dublin Simon Community has gained Tim experience in working with clients who have issues related to addiction, trauma and isolation.
-In his position as a counselling psychotherapist for the Sure Steps Counselling service run by the Dublin Simon community he provides support for some of the most vulnerable members of our society.
+His work in private practice at Mind and Body Works as well as his work in the past with the Dublin Simon Community has given Tim experience in working with clients who have issues related to trauma in its varying forms.
 Tim also has a keen interest in the benefits and use of both mindfulness and physical activity in the promotion of positive mental health.
 When we are mindful we are more attentive, caring and self-aware.
 It is his belief that mindfulness and physical activity can calm us and focus us while improving overall health and well-being.